 In the general election hold in Singapore on July 10th, 2020, the People’s Action Party (PAP), in power since independence in 1965, won 83 of 93 parliamentary seats.
-Due to the large amount of foreigners residing in the wealthy city sate, only 2.65 million out of a population of nowadays 6.2 million could participate.
-At least, 96% of those allowed to cast a vote did so.
+Due to the large amount of foreigners residing in the wealthy city state, only 2.65 million out of a population of nowadays 6.2 million could participate.
+Anyhow, 96% of those allowed to cast a vote did so.

 The PAP took 61.2% of the vote, down from nearly 70% it had in the 2015 poll and only slightly more than the 60.1% in 2011.
 The Workers’ Party, the only noticeable opposition force, obtained 10 seats-its best result since its foundation by the son of Sephardi Jewish immigrants from Iraq, David Saul Mashal, in 1957.

 The election was a referendum on the current government’s handling of the coronavirus outbreak in Singapore, with more than 45,000 cases one of the worst hit countries in the Asia-Pacific region.

 So far, the pandemic that spiked in April has killed 26 people.
 Almost all of them were guest workers from Bangladesh, Burma, China, India, Indonesia, Pakistan, the Philippines, Sri Lanka and Thailand, living in special accommodations.

 Reelected Prime Minister Lee Hsien Loong, eldest son of founding father Lee Kuan Yew and in office since August 2004, has indicated that he will probably not finish the forthcoming term and step down after he turns 70 in February 2022.